 The Vanswe exercise bike has 16 levels of magnetic tension which although any significant resistance doesn’t kick in until the 7th level.

-The action whilst cycling the Vanswe exercise bike is smooth and stable as well as being quiet when cycling which is not always the case with this category of bike – the mechanics use 2 belts which helps to get that proper cycling ‘feel’.
+The action whilst cycling the Vanswe exercise bike is smooth and stable as well as quiet when cycling which is not always the case with this category of bike – the mechanics use 2 belts which helps to get that proper cycling ‘feel’.

 All in all a solid bike with comfort and features you might expect of more expensive indoor bikes although it is not geared for anyone looking for a high amount of intensity in their workouts.